 Serving a slab of meat to each person can get really expensive.
 Whole chicken breasts, pork chops, or steak can quickly eat through your grocery budget.
 (And in my family, some people will eat two or three if given the chance!)
 Find creative ways to use meat such as serving with pasta or on top of rice.
 For an easy way to stretch your meat, try a sheet pan supper or my Hamburger Potato Casserole.
 Serve chicken chopped on a salad or shredded on a sandwich.

+In the winter, a soup night will stretch your meat and you can use up any leftover vegetables that would otherwise go to waste.
 Even cutting thick chicken breasts into two portions (butterfly cut) can reduce meat consumption.
 As a bonus, they will cook faster too.
 And don’t forget to serve lots of veggies with your meal.

 How do you save money on groceries?